 - In Sticky Dilly Buns, Angel attempts to provoke Jerzy to jealousy here.
 Jerzy demonstrates how an Only Sane Man counters the move.
 Incidentally, this takes place during a crossover with Ménage à 3, during which the Operation Jealousy plotline from that comic (see above) is also still running; so the trope is active twice, simultaneously, in the same club.

 - In Treading Ground, Wrong Genre Savvy Rose attempts this sort of thing before her friend can explain why it was a mistake.
 It sinks her wrecked relationship even deeper.

-- A pair of Golden Lion Tamarins (a very endangered species of primate from South America) at a zoo had ceased mating.
-The Zookeepers felt it was because the the male of the pair had ceased making mating calls to the female.
+- A pair of Golden Lion tamarins (a very endangered species of primate from South America) at a zoo had ceased mating.
+The Zookeepers felt it was because the male of the pair had ceased making mating calls to the female.
 The zookeepers rigged a stereo near their enclosure to play pre-recorded mating calls of other male tamarins.
 The male of the pair, upon hearing other males, started making mating calls himself to warn them off and the two tamarins started mating again.

 - This twitter thread (saved here) explains how a fictional character helped start a romance and then showed up at the couple's wedding.

 - 17th-century French courtesan and author Ninon de l'Enclos allegedly masterminded an instance of this trope with the Marquis de Sévigné.
 After admonishing him for being a Dogged Nice Guy towards a countess he was interested in, she instructed him to create distance and act nonchalant with her before showing up to gatherings with a beautiful young woman in his arms.
 It worked brilliantly until the marquis went right back to his old ways, shattering the illusion.